Jennifer R. Niebyl

 Jennifer R. Niebyl (1942) is a Canadian obstetrics and gynecology researcher and professor.
-She has made significant contributions to the understanding of drugs in pregnancy and lactation.
+She has made contributions to the understanding of drugs in pregnancy and lactation.

 Early life and education

 Niebyl was born prematurely in 1942 in Montreal, Canada, due to high risks in her mother's pregnancy, who had already suffered five miscarriages.

 Niebyl completed her undergrad and earned a Bachelors of Science in a nursing program at McGill University in Montreal, Quebec, Canada.
 After McGill, she attended Yale University School of Medicine in New Haven, Connecticut, earning her M.D. in 1967.
 She specialized in obstetrics and gynecology and after struggling to find somewhere to accept her due to her gender, she was accepted and performed her residency from 1968 to 1970 at Cornell University-New York Hospital, in Ithaca, New York, and then from 1970 to 1973 at Johns Hopkins Hospital in Baltimore, Maryland.

 Career

 In 1982, Johns Hopkins promoted Niebyl as the director of the division of maternal-fetal medicine.
 Niebyl specializes in high risk obstetrics, focusing on medical drug use in pregnancy, tocolytic agents for preterm labor, nutrition in pregnancy, nausea and vomiting during pregnancy, and folic acid for prevention of birth defect.
-According to Niebyl, she studied medicine in order to "make the decisions that can really help people," and "to be in charge of the decision-making process for the health care of women."
+According to Niebyl, she studied medicine in order to "make the decisions that can really help people" and "to be in charge of the decision-making process for the health care of women."